errisy/errisy-bindable/README.md

-# errisy-bindable native JavaScript object-to-object binding via TypeScript decorators with out-of-box type-to-type serialization-deserialztion solution.
+# errisy-bindable

-Well, of course you can also set up the bindings with JavaScript.
+* the native JavaScript object-to-object binding via TypeScript decorators with out-of-box type-to-type serialization-deserialztion solution.

-* This package has been upgraded as npm module errisy-bindable, use the following command to install errisy-bindable (updated in Fed 2017):
+Well, of course you can also set up the bindings with JavaScript only without TypeScript.
+But like what you normally do with Angular2 projects, with TypeScript, it is a lot earsier.

 to install errisy-bindable